 Showing a good example is extremely important when scaling culture.
 New people may bring with them old habits, old ways of thinking, and your culture may suffer from those.

 You need to become your company’s best employee.
-You need to embody everything you expect from others, and be consistent about it.
-Communicating it is important, but if you don’t practice what you preach, it’s just noise.
+You need to embody everything you expect from others and be consistent about it.
+Communicating is important, but if you don’t practice what you preach, it’s just noise.